oyvindwe/connectlife-ha/custom_components/connectlife/data_dictionaries/README.md

 It is sufficient to set `device_class` on one property.
 The value of the first encountered property is used.

-Note that `action` can only be mapped to [pre-defined actions](https://developers.home-assistant.io/docs/core/entity/humidifier/#action).
+`action` can only be mapped to [pre-defined actions](https://developers.home-assistant.io/docs/core/entity/humidifier/#action).
 If a value does not have a sensible mapping, leave it out to set `action` to `None` for that value, or consider mapping to a sensor `enum` instead.